EN

 According to the Court of Appeal, it was lawful to require all employees to show a corona passport confirming their vaccination status to ensure health and safety at the workplace.

 The Court of Appeal emphasized that the requirement did not actually force the employees to be vaccinated.
-Instead of termination, employees who refused to show a corona passport would simply be offered relocation or alternative work tasks.
+Instead of termination, employees who refused to show a corona passport would simply be offered reassignment or alternative work tasks.
 The court also stressed that none of the employees had a reason to conclude that a refusal to adhere to the requirement would lead to the termination of his or her employment.

-IUNO opinion
+IUNO's opinion

 This case is one of the first examples showing how a requirement to show a corona passport can be acceptable.
 However, the case shows that the ability to terminate employees for refusing to share their vaccination status is limited.
 While the case involved a public employer, similar restrictions may apply to private employers, Therefore, companies should first asses if it is possible to reassign or change the work tasks before considering termination.
 We have previously written about the possibility of requiring corona passports here.